emustudio/emustudio.github.io/_documentation/developer/_doc/plugin_basics/index.md

 }
 ```

-If there are more classes which implements some plugin interface, just one of them has to be annotated with `PluginRoot`.
+If more classes implement some plugin interface, just one of them has to be annotated with `PluginRoot`.
 If there are more classes like this, the plugin might not work correctly.

 The constructor parameters have the following meaning:

 - `pluginId` is a unique plugin identification, assigned by emuStudio.
-Some operations require it as input argument.
+Some operations require it as an input argument.
 - `emustudio` is a runtime API implementation, provided by emuStudio application, to be used by plugins.
 - `settings` are plugin's settings.
 A plugin can use it for reading/writing its custom or emuStudio settings.
   Updated settings are saved immediately in the configuration file, in the same thread.